-Annular tears cause pain in proportion to amount of inflammation generated by the tear.
-In general, the larger the tear, the greater the inflammation.
-When the annular tear allows the gel-like material of the central disc to extrude into the area surrounding the disc, the annular tear has graduated from a tear to a disc herniation.
-Disc herniation produces increased localized painful inflammation.
-If the extruded material compresses adjacent nerve rootlets, pain, numbness, tingling, and/or weakness may be experienced anywhere along the course of the impacted nerve.
+Annular tears cause pain in proportion to the amount of inflammation resulting from the tear, and in general, the larger the tear, the greater the inflammation.
+When an annular tear allows the gel-like substance of the disc’s center to seep into the external area surrounding the disc, the condition is known as a disc herniation.
+Compared to an annular tear, disc herniation further increases the degree of localized pain and inflammation.
+If the extruded material compresses adjacent nerve rootlets, pain, numbness, tingling and/or weakness may be experienced anywhere along the course of the impacted nerve.

-It’s when the inner disc material pushes through the small annular tear and places pressure on a nearby nerve, or the spinal cord itself, that symptoms arise.
-The nerve compression is the true cause of the symptoms, not the herniated disc itself.
-When no nerve compression exists, it is entirely possible to have more than one herniated disc at the same time at different levels of the spine that are completely asymptomatic.
-But when a nerve gets irritated, the symptoms may be intensely painful.
+Symptoms arise when the inner disc gel pushes through a small annular tear and places pressure on a nearby nerve or the spinal cord itself.
+It is the nerve compression, and not the herniated disc, that is the true cause of the most serious symptoms.
+Indeed, when no nerve compression exists, it is entirely possible to have a herniated disc that is completely asymptomatic.
+In fact, some patients experience multiple herniated discs at different levels of the spine simultaneously without symptoms.
+However, when a nerve is irritated, the resulting symptoms can be extremely painful.

 A small annular tear can sometimes heal on its own.
 A conservative treatment plan consisting of non-surgical measures can help enhance this natural process and manage the symptoms.
 Your physician will likely recommend a variety of options, including physical therapy, hot/cold therapy, exercise, chiropractic treatment, massage, pain medications and others.
 If your symptoms persist or worsen following noninvasive treatment, it may be a sign that additional pathology has occurred.

 If you believe you may be suffering from a small annular tear, contact Laser Spine Institute today.
 Our minimally invasive procedures provide more effective alternatives to open-back surgery and may help you rediscover your spinal health.